TheOriginalMatt/web-server-implementation/README.md

 - Setup a front end template language, probably vue.js
 - Add JavaDoc to the build script
 - Add JUnit and Jacoco
+- Clean up where config files and views go in the target directory